tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 </strong></p>
 </figcaption>

-I hate it when they misspell "Tobias" by "Tobillas", but never mind 😡.
+I hate when they misspell "Tobias" by "Tobillas," but never mind 😡.

 I got the computer delivered to my house an afternoon at 5 pm, and it was great.
 I'd never had computers like these before.
 Fortunately, that day was finally